citp/privacy-policy-historical/m/mo/mob/mobstac.com.md

-> *The following text is extracted and transformed from the mobstac.com privacy policy that was archived on 2014-06-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140628045651id_/http%3A//www.mobstac.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mobstac.com privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120061032id_/http%3A//www.mobstac.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | Mobstac
+# Mobile e-commerce app development | MobStac

 MobileMotion Technologies ("Company" or “MobStac”) is committed to protecting the privacy of our customer's personal information.
 This statement applies with respect to the information that we collect from the Company Web site, located at www.mobstac.com.
 Amendments to this statement will be posted at this URL and will be effective when posted.
 Your continued use of this site following the posting of any amendment, modification or change shall constitute your acceptance thereof.